About Health Technology Assessment in India (HTAIn)

-The need to establish such a board was discussed and recommended by 12th Plan Working Group on Health Research.
-Considering the recommendations, the Government recognized the urgent requirement of Medical Technology Board in India and therefore, has decided to set up the Medical Technology Assessment Board (MTAB) for evaluation and appropriateness and cost effectiveness of the available and new Health Technologies in India.
+The need to establish such a body was discussed and recommended by 12th Plan Working Group on Health Research.
+Considering the recommendations, the Government recognized the urgent requirement of Health Technology Assessment body in India and therefore, has decided to set up Health Technology Assessment in India (HTAIn) for evaluation and appropriateness and cost effectiveness of the available and new Health Technologies in India.

 - To support the process of decision-making in health care at the Central and State policy level by providing reliable information based on scientific evidence.